BOOK REVIEW: Dave Eggers’ The Circle is Must-Read Fiction for Internet Marketers

 As one character eventually asks “How can anyone rise up against the Circle if they control all the information and access to it?”
 The implications of autocracy and monopolization are a recurring theme throughout the novel.

 Digital security is a hot topic in the real world as well as the world of the novel.
-This month, more than 500 distinguished writers (Eggers among them) signed the International Bill of Digital Rights — a petition to protect citizens against the government’s ability to, “with a few clicks of the mouse … access your mobile device, your e-mail, your social networking and Internet searches.”
+This month, more than 500 distinguished writers (Eggers among them) signed the International Bill of Digital Rights — a petition to protect citizens against the government’s ability to, “with a few clicks of the mouse … access your mobile device, your e-mail, your social networking, and your Internet searches.”
 The petition continues:

 The basic pillar of democracy is the inviolable integrity of the individual.
 Human integrity extends beyond the physical body.
 In their thoughts and in their personal environments and communications, all humans have the right to remain unobserved and unmolested.